microsoft/debug-adapter-protocol/specification.md

    * 'watch': evaluate is run in a watch.
    * 'repl': evaluate is run from REPL console.
    * 'hover': evaluate is run from a data hover.
    * 'clipboard': evaluate is run to generate the value that will be stored in the clipboard.
+The attribute is only honored by a debug adapter if the capability 'supportsClipboardContext' is true.
    * etc.
    */
   context?: string;

   /**
    * Specifies details on how to format the Evaluate result.
+The attribute is only honored by a debug adapter if the capability 'supportsValueFormattingOptions' is true.
    */
   format?: ValueFormat;
 }